Derrick-Mwendwa/kotlin-ink/README.md

+> [!IMPORTANT]
+> The dependency has changed from `tech.derrickmwendwa:kotlin-ink:version` to `com.github.Derrick-Mwendwa:kotlin-ink:version`.
+Please update your `build.gradle.kts` file accordingly.

 # KInk (Kotlin Ink)

 KInk (Kotlin Ink) is a lightweight Kotlin library for generating ASCII art.
 It provides a simple API to convert text